theypsilon/_arcade-organizer/README.md

 # _arcade-organizer [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/josembarroso.svg?style=social&label=Follow%20%40josembarroso)](https://twitter.com/josembarroso) <span class="badge-buymeacoffee"><a href="https://ko-fi.com/theypsilon" title="Buy Me a Coffee at ko-fi.com'"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg" alt="Buy Me a Coffee at ko-fi.com'" /></a></span>

+> [!IMPORTANT]
+> This repository is archived and will no longer be updated.
+To use the latest Arcade Organizer, please access it via [Update All](https://github.com/theypsilon/Update_All_MiSTer).
+The new documentation is available [here](https://github.com/theypsilon/Update_All_MiSTer/blob/master/docs/arcade_organizer.md).

 A simple script to automate organizing MiSTer's \_Arcade directory based on your MRA files.

 These scripts do not duplicate any cores or mra files; only soft symlinks are used.